in ,

 History of Carver Military Academy

-In 1998, Chicago Public Schools director Creg E. Williams, Chief Executive Officer Paul Vallas, and Chicago Mayor Richard M. Daley asked Chaplain Lt.
-Colonel Antonio R. Daggett, Sr. of the United States Army for community support to begin the transition to becoming a military academy by the year 2000.[7]
-Carver Military Academy High School opened in August 2000 with a freshman class of 250 students.
-The military school’s first graduating class was in June 2004.
+But things took a positive turn in 1998 when Creg E. Williams, the director of the Chicago Public Schools, along with Chief Executive Officer Paul Vallas and Chicago Mayor Richard M. Daley, sought the help of Chaplain Lt.
+Colonel Antonio R. Daggett, Sr. from the United States Army.
+They asked for his community support to transform Carver High School into a military academy by the year 2000.
+The idea was to infuse military values and discipline into the school’s environment.
+Finally, in August 2000, Carver Military Academy High School opened its doors with an inaugural class of 250 freshmen.
+The first class to graduate from the newly established military academy was in June 2004.

 Contributions of Antonio R. Daggett, Jr. to Carver High